The ancient art of fruit drying

 The method for drying figs was taught to the Spanish people by their Arabic neighbors in the first century.

-Date cake is also a healthy and nutritional cheese pairing.
+In addition to the fig cake, date cake is also a healthy and nutritional cheese pairing.
 They are rich in fiber, energy and are a good source of various vitamins, calcium, iron and protein.
 They are made with Mediterranean dates and almonds.
 You can use them to give a sweet and healthy twist to your salads, cheese boards or simply to eat alone as a delicious snack.

 In the vast world of Mediterranean delicacies, our Deliart Fig Cake emerges as a culinary gem, a harmonious blend of tradition and taste.
 Each slice tells a story, a tale of sun-kissed figs from the heart of Southern Spain, meticulously crafted with age-old techniques passed down through generations.